 Students will also learn through lecture, reading, presentations, guest speakers, and active participation in WebEx setting, video, and role-play simulations.
-Mandatory orientation will be done on Thursday, Aug.
-27th, 2020.
 Class attendance and participation are essential and integral parts of class.
 Students will be expected to participate in WebEx discussions supported by literature readings and in-class experiential exercises.
 Students will be active learners as they demonstrate strategies and techniques used in assigned counseling topics.
 The course will utilize WebEx, Blackboard for handouts, announcements, and all course documents.